randust/tp/docs/DeveloperGuide.md

 - All expense and budget data persists between local runs of the application as they saved to a local save file (`data.txt`).
 - Saving should occur automatically after each command (`/add`, `/delete`, `/edit`, etc.).

-### 5. Logging

-- All command executions, system errors, and critical warnings should be logged using Java's `Logger` to help with debugging and audits.

 ## Appendix D: Glossary